I was a guest at Gili Lankanfushi on a full board basis. This, and all my reviews, are always honest and my own.

 A little more about Gili Lankanfushi

-Gili Lankanfushi is owned by Singapore-based HPL Hotels & Resort, a hospitality management group with 11 hotels and resorts across Asia which I am very familiar with and a fan of.
+Gili Lankanfushi is owned by Singapore-based HPL Hotels & Resorts, a hospitality management group with 11 hotels and resorts across Asia which I am very familiar with and a fan of.

-I have previously stayed at Casa del Mar one of the most luxurious hotels in Langkawi and at The Boathouse Phuket, both of which, while being very different types of hotels, shared the same commitment to service and long term employee satisfaction.
+I have previously stayed at Casa del Mar one of the best hotels in Langkawi Malaysia and at The Boathouse Phuket in Thailand, both of which, while being very different types of hotels, shared the same commitment to service and long term employee satisfaction.
 Gili Lankanfushi was no different.

-Many of the staff I talked to had been with the resort for years, despite the very competitive Maldivian market where dozens of luxury hotels open every year and try to poach the best staff from awarded resorts like Gili (Gili’s previous General Manager is now the area head for Joali Maldives).
+Many of the staff I talked to had been with the resort for years, despite the very competitive Maldivian market where dozens of luxury hotels open every year and try to poach the best staff from awarded resorts like Gili (Gili’s General Manager left to open Joali Maldives).

 After the take over, instead of completely changing the style, most of the successful elements were maintained including the brand’s commitment to sustainability and much of the same look & feel as well as service standards.

 If you have visited or are familiar with the Six Senses brand (I have stayed at several Six Senses including Zighy Bay in Oman, Six Senses Con Dao in Vietnam, Six Senses Singapore in Duxton, and Six Senses Qing Cheng Mountain near Chengdu) or with Soneva (I have been to Soneva Fushi in the Maldives and Soneva Kiri in Thailand), you will feel very much at home.

-The same “No news, No Shoes” barefoot philosophy, the use of sustainable materials for the resort’s construction, the Mr/Ms Friday personal butlers and even the pastel yellow, green, orange colors are present throughout the resort.
+The same “No News, No Shoes” barefoot luxury, the use of sustainable and upcycled materials for the resort’s construction and the Mr/Ms Friday personal butlers are all shared elements among the brands.

-What the resort still preserves and will continue to strengthen, is its eco-friendly approach and the commitment to sustainability.
-Marine conservation efforts, the banning of all plastic and the use of eco-friendly amenities and products are all part of the brand’s values.
+What the resort still preserves and will continue to strengthen, is its eco-friendly approach and commitment to sustainability.
+Marine conservation efforts, the banning of all plastic, the use of eco-friendly amenities and products, garden-to-table dining, and many other things are all part of the brand’s values.

 Arrival and check-in at Gili Lankanfushi